Soccer-Manchester United owners consider selling Premier League icon | Sports-Games

 "As we seek to continue building on the club's history of success, the board has authorized a thorough evaluation of strategic alternatives," Avram Glazer and Joel Glazer, executive co-chairmen and directors of United, said in the statement.
 "We will evaluate all options to ensure that we best serve our fans and that Manchester United maximizes the significant growth opportunities available to the club today and in the future," the statement said.

 Its sale may attract high-profile investors.
-In August, British billionaire Jim Ratcliffe had expressed interest in buying United, Reuters reported.
+In August, British billionaire and a long-standing fan of the club, Jim Ratcliffe had expressed interest in buying United, Reuters reported.
 At the time, Elon Musk had also joked about planning to buy the club.
+Chemical firm INEOS, where Ratcliffe is chairman, declined to comment on Wednesday.

+Manchester United shares jumped as much as 10% in pre-market trade on the New York Stock Exchange, building on the more than 14% rise after news of the sales process on Tuesday afternoon.
+Its Frankfurt-listed shares rose 7.2% to their highest level since Sept.
+21, albeit in very light volumes.

 Also on Tuesday, the club said that star striker Cristiano Ronaldo will leave with immediate effect, marking a bitter end to the Portugal captain's second spell at Old Trafford after he said he felt betrayed by the club.
 The Glazers bought the club for 790 million pounds ($939.07 million) in 2005 in a highly leveraged deal which has been criticised for loading debt onto the club.
 They sold 10% of their holding via the 2012 U.S. listing and have sold more shares since.